Itsmaitiv/Teddyware/index.md

-## Welcome to the official Teddyhack website
+## Official Teddyhack Website

-Hi there :) Teddyhack is a 1.12.2 anarchy hack client currently in development.
+Hi there :) Teddyhack is a 1.12.2 anarchy hack client currently in development. <br>
+No releases have been made yet, as it is still very undeveloped.

 ```java